-After the war Milne returned home he settled in London with his wife and in 1920 had their only child Christopher Robin.
-From 1919 when Milne was discharged from the service he had success as a play write, even doing an adaptation of Kenneth Graham’s The Wind in the Willows.
+After the war Milne returned home he settled in London with his wife and in 1920, had their only child Christopher Robin.
+From 1919 when Milne was discharged from the service, he succeeded as a playwright, even adapting Kenneth Graham’s The Wind in the Willows.

-Milne had a talent for writing light verse or poetry his first volume entitled When We Were Very Young was published in 1924 and was inspired by watching his young son.
-Milne wrote a second volume called Now We Are Six which was published in 1927.
+Milne had a talent for writing light verse or poetry his first volume, entitled When We Were Very Young, was published in 1924, and was inspired by watching his young son.
+Milne wrote a second volume called Now We Are Six, published in 1927.

-It was, however, another book written in 1926 which would gain Milne his reputation and celebrate him as a children’s author, that book was Winnie The Pooh.
-Winnie The Pooh told of the adventure of a small stuffed bear who lived with his friends Rabbit, Owl, Eeyore, Kanga and her son Roo and Tigger.
-These stories took place in The 100 Acre Wood and featured a small boy by the name of Christopher Robin.
+It was, however, another book written in 1926 that would gain Milne his reputation and celebrate him as a children’s author; that book was Winnie The Pooh.
+Winnie The Pooh told of the adventure of a small stuffed bear who lived with his friends Rabbit, Owl, Eeyore, Kanga, and her son Roo and Tigger.
+These stories took place in The 100 Acre Wood and featured a small boy named Christopher Robin.
 The stories themselves were based on the stuffed toys owned by Christopher.
 He wrote a sequel to the Pooh stories in 1928 called The House At Pooh Corner.
 These two books would become classics in children’s literature and remain so to this day.

-After the success of the Winnie the Pooh books Milne went on writing for adult, he produced novels and short stories none of which would gain the popularity of the small bear everyone loved so much.
+After the success of the Winnie the Pooh books, Milne went on writing for adults, he produced novels and short stories, none of which would gain the popularity of the small bear everyone loved so much.

-In the 1960s The Disney Studios bought the rights to the Pooh books and a series of films and TV shows would come out of The Disney Studios for many years to come.
+In the 1960s, Disney Studios bought the rights to the Pooh books, and a series of films and TV shows would come out of The Disney Studios for many years.
 The Disney World Parks each have a ride based on the Pooh characters, The Adventures of Winnie the Pooh, and small children can almost always be found with a Winnie the Pooh toy of one kind or another.

-A,A, Milne left us in 1956 but it seems his children’s characters will be remembered for many years to come.
+A.A.
+Milne left us in 1956, but it seems his children’s characters will be remembered for many years.